This site uses analytics cookies to collect data in aggregate form and third-party cookies to improve the user experience.

 The hospital in Karak run by the Comboni Sisters continues to keep its doors open to refugees.
 However, we alone cannot provide medicines and medical care for all those who come knocking on our door.
 The people live in a dramatic situation of great emergency and precariousness; many leave camps and come to the cities where they find accommodation.
 A three-room apartment can accommodate even three families with no less than 6-8 members each (children are always many).

 We cater mainly to women, children and patients in need of special emergency care.
 Pregnant women who very often did not have any prenatal care.
 Here also come to many children, especially very small children who because of the discomfort, the heat in summer and the cold in the winter months as well as the lack of health opportunities, have several problems (respiratory, gastrointestinal infections, allergies, skin infections, chronic genetic disorders) that require hospitalization and treatment.
+Malnutrition among children is increasing with serious consequences on their immune system which weakens; we see it especially for the recurrent visits to our emergency room for gastroenteritis, bronchopneumonia and various infections.

 Objective